7. Provisions and Contingent Liabilities and Contingent Assets

 To the extent that interest flows are floating rate, the undiscounted amount is derived from interest rate curves at the end of the reporting period.
 The contractual maturity is based on the earliest date on which the Company may be required to pay.

-an allowance for doubtful receivables that represents its estimate of expected losses in respect of trade receivables, loans and other receivables (refer note 9, 11 and 12).
+Credit risk arises from the possibility that customers may not be able to settle their obligations as agreed.
+To manage this, the businesses periodically assesses the financial reliability of customers, taking into account the financial condition, current economic trends, analysis of historical bad debts and ageing of accounts receivable.
+The Company establishes an allowance for doubtful receivables that represents its estimate of expected losses in respect of Trade receivables, Loans and Other receivables (refer note 11, 8 and 10).
 The credit risk from Government agencies, which form a significant portion of the Company's revenue and receivables, is minimal considering the sovereign nature of the receivables.
+The Company does not give any credit period to the customer however it expects to receive the payments within 30 to 60 days from the date of invoice.

 Cash and cash equivalents